 You are free to use whatever accommodation you prefer – but we will meet at Anglesey Outdoors each morning, unless otherwise stated.

-The programme will be tailored to the weather and tidal conditions of the weekend.
+The programme is tailored to the weather and tidal conditions of the weekend.
 Luckily, Anglesey has great ecosystems to explore on each side of island!

 Sat/Sun 18-19 May 2019